sparre/Black/README.md

 We constrain ourselves to use only Ada 2005 (as Debian/stable doesn't have a good Ada 2012 compiler yet).

+You can find examples (well, right now only one) for Black in the examples repository [5].

 Dependencies
 ------------